-Like most of the US, it’s been bitter cold here with lows temperatures hovering in the single digits and ‘teens…brrrr!
+Like most of the US, it’s been bitter cold here with temperatures hovering in the single digits and ‘teens…brrrr!

 Ideal weather to stay indoors and do some winter nesting!

 I always feel a little blue after the tree comes down and miss the soft glow of the twinkling lights after Christmas.
 Last year, I decided to leave the tree up through mid February, transforming it into a Winter Nesting Tree.

 We enjoyed the lights and sparkle of the tree so much that I decided to do it again this year.
 It helps make the transition from Christmas to winter easier and makes the house a little brighter and cozier.